paidy/interview/forex-mtl/README.md

 ## What could be improved?

 The first thing I would like to mention regarding the current status of the forex-mtl project is the dependencies should be upgraded.
 At least from Cats Effect 2 to 3.

 During the development, I always need to seek back the older document and lose the newer version's convenience features.

 However, migrating CE2 to CE3 is complex work.
 Before that, we will need more plans to do it.
 For instance, to ensure all the current dependencies can upgrade, we have to check the implementation detail is also able to upgrade.

 The test coverage is still low; I only add some test suites, like the demonstration, due to the time restriction.

 ## Open Discussion

-    * Enoder/Decoder of the domain objects
+* Should we have the Enoder/Decoder with domain objects together?

     We can see many different Protocol objects containing encoders and decoders for the module.
 These Protocol objects are boilerplate code or repeating work.
 I understand that each module may need different encode/decode implementations.
 But for these commonly used domain objects, we can define encoder and encoder where it describes or even derivates them.

-    * Where should we keep the token of external service?
+* How should we keep the token of external service?

     Currently, I made the token an explicit value in the configuration.
     The choice could be to let our downstream proxy user keep the token.
 And we receive it from the request and pass it to external service.
     Or I store it somewhere implicitly; for instance, if we deploy the proxy app with k8s, the token should be a k8s secret.